iemeezy/iemeezy/README.md

 - 👋 Hi, I’m @iemeezy
 - 👀 I’m interested in ... you
 - 🌱 I’m currently learning ... c#
-- 💞️ I’m looking to collaborate on ... help
+- 💞️ I’m looking to collabor
-- 📫 How to reach me ... dont
+- 📫 How to reach me ...

 <!---
 iemeezy/iemeezy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.